ekaynak94/pong-game/README.md

 - ▲ : up
 - ▼: down

-###STRETCH GOALS
+### Rules

-- Added collision detection on the top and bottom edges of the paddles.
+- Paddles have collision detection on their top, bottom and front sides.
+- Ball bounces back in the opposite direction after collision with a paddle.
-- The ball gets faster after every paddle collision
+- The ball gets faster after every paddle collision.
+- Player scores if the ball hits the wall behind the opposing player.
-- User gets to enter the names for the players, and the names are displayed on the corresponding paddles.
+- Users gets to enter their names, and the names are displayed on their corresponding paddles.
 - When a player reaches 10 points the game restarts.
 An alert message is displayed indicating the winner.